danrahn/MarkerEditorForPlex/README.md

 For detailed instructions, see [Prerequisites and Downloading the Project](https://github.com/danrahn/MarkerEditorForPlex/wiki/installation).

-If running Windows, download the latest [release](https://github.com/danrahn/MarkerEditorForPlex/releases), extract the contents to a new folder, and double click MarkerEditorForPlex.exe.
+If available, download the latest [release](https://github.com/danrahn/MarkerEditorForPlex/releases) that matches your system, extract the contents to a new folder, and run MarkerEditorForPlex.

 In Docker: